OctopusDeploy/docs/docs/deployment-process/steps/custom-step-templates.md

 position: 2
 ---

-Custom step templates can be based on a built-in or an installed community step template.
-These step templates can be reused in projects and managed in the step template library.
+Custom step templates can be based on a built-in or installed community step templates.
+These custom step templates can be reused in projects and managed in the step template library.

-## Creating custom step templates {#StepTemplates-Creatingcustomsteptemplates}
+## Creating Custom Step Templates

 Sometimes there isn't a step template for your situation available in the [Community Library](https://library.octopusdeploy.com/).
 Or perhaps several of your projects have similar or identical steps.
 You can create your own custom step templates to share with the community, or to reuse across your projects.